Emergent dynamics in excitable flow systems: Numerical results on networks of arbitrary topology

 \subsubsection{Excitability}

 In this work we have focused more extensively in the oscillatory regime of the system where time independent pressure boundary conditions result in time dependent behavior.
 However, one of the distinctive features of this model is its capacity to get exited by external perturbations.
-Excitable media, according to classical definitions~\cite{cross1993pattern}, show large excursions in phase space after being driven away from an equilibrium point, for a certain range of their parameters.
+Excitable media, according to classical definitions, e.g. ~\cite{cross1993pattern}, show large excursions in phase space after being driven away from an equilibrium point, for a certain range of their parameters.
 In this subsection we show how our system responds to a pressure perturbation while within the excitable regime of the system.

 In figure \ref{fig_excitability} we show a simulation in a rectangular network with $5 \times 100$ nodes.
-We rapidly increase the pressure at the blue nodes and keep it constant at $P=40$, a stable point of the system with an homogeneous volume distribution (Fig. \ref{fig_excitability} (a)).
+Panels (a)-(g) present snapshots of the volume distribution in the system at different times, whereas panel (h) shows the current that is going in and out of the system, and panel (i) presents the pressure at the contact points versus time.
+In the simulation, we rapidly increase the pressure at the blue nodes and keep it constant at $P=40$, a stable point of the system with an homogeneous volume distribution (Fig. \ref{fig_excitability} (a)).
 We then perturb the system with a brief increase of the pressure on the boundary.
 This triggers a pulse that travels through the system (a large excursion in phase space, see panel (b) of figure \ref{fig_excitability}).
 After the pulse arrives to the other end of the network (the low pressure contact points), the system is in its stable point again (panel (c)).
 We then trigger another pulse (Fig. \ref{fig_excitability} (d)), and while it is travelling through the system we introduce a third perturbation.
 However, the presence of the previous pulse prevents the creation of a new one and gives rise to an effective ``refractory'' time for the traveling excitation (see figure \ref{fig_excitability} (f)).
 Finally, with no more perturbations the system returns to the equilibrium behavior again, after the last pulse have exited the low pressure contact points (Fig. \ref{fig_excitability} (g)).